31Amin/car_maintenance_tracker/README.md

 **Cars;**

 The cars collections, holds data on cars registered on the site.
-Users can register their cars and only registered cars are avilable to create maintenance records for.
+Users can register their cars and only registered cars are available to create maintenance records for.
 Data in the collection;
-- Car Registartion
+- Car Registration
 - make
 - model
 - user
 - e-mail
-Note: user & e-mail are autopopulated to the DB based on logon user at the time of registration.
+Note: user & e-mail are auto populated to the DB based on logon user at the time of registration.

 **Garage;**

 The garages collection has a list of garages that can be used when creating a record.
-Only the Admin can add or edit the list of gagrages.
+Only the Admin can add or edit the list of garages.
 Data in the collection;
 - Garage Name
 - Garage Contact Name
-- Gargage Contact Phone No.
+- Garage Contact Phone No.
 - Garage Status (active, when available for selection by user)